mmomtchev/Forez/README.md

 Count Guy IV was still a young child when his father set on the Fourth Crusade.
 His regent and tutor was his uncle, Renaud of Forez, archbishop of Lyon and younger brother of his father Guy III.
 According to de la Mure, he tutored him from 1205 to 1212 ([4], pages 203-204).
 However, in additional documents uncovered for the 1860 edition of the chronicles, indicate that he may have become of full legal age as late as 1217.
 This is the only direct source attesting his birth year - which must be either 1196 or 1199 ([4], pages 203-204).

 It is his uncle who incited him to build the church Notre-Dame-d'Espérance in Montbrison and to make Montbrison the capital of the Forez county ([4], page 205).

+#### General in the King's Army in 1214

+De la Mure mentions that Count Guy IV of Forez was entrusted with leading an army unit by King Philippe II Auguste during his conflict with Count Ferrand of Flanders - culminating with the famous battle of Bouvines in 1214.
+Guy IV must have been no more than 20 years old at this time.
+De la Mure cites 1215 as the year, but the battle of Bouvines was in 1214 ([4], page 206).
+This account cannot be verified from other sources.

 #### First marriage in 1216